Our Story

 In 2012 I opened my first Studio/Storefront called Workshop in Old Hanapepe town.
 I relocated in 2016 to Warehouse 3540 in Lawai---keeping the name Workshop and expanding the concept by welcoming my creative father, Charlie, into the mix.
 In our new space he's built out a sweet printmaking studio home to two letterpresses and one etching press, on which he prints cards and tees with hand set type and handcarved blocks under the moniker Goofy Foot Prints (sorry no website, he's analog!)

-I sell at market pop-up's regularly, please check my instagram for the latest pop-up information
+We closed the shop in March 2020 at the onset of the pandemic---and turned into feral creatives with market pop-up's regularly, please check my instagram for the latest pop-up information.

 T-Shirts